Narek-Pogosian/new-project/README.md

 The server-side cart is accessible to both guests and signed-in users.
 Guests use a cookie-stored cartToken to retain their cart during the session, while signed-in users have their cart saved in the database for access across devices.

-### Admin Section

-- Admins can create and manage product categories.
-- Admins can create, edit, and delete products.

 ### Orders

 - A very simple order system with no actual payment functionality.
-- Orders can be place anonymously or by a signed-in user, if signed in then the user will be able to track and view their orders.
+- Orders can be placed anonymously or by a signed-in user, if signed in then the user will be able to track and view their orders.

 ## TODO

 - Improve a11y/keyboard navigation for custom star rating component.
-- Maybe use disclosures for filters.
 - Show success message or redirect to a new success page after creating order.
+- Overview and orders pages for users with features like cancel order, change password, delete account.
+- More admin tools